-Michelle is an occupational therapist with nearly 30 years of experience in the area of assistive technology.
+Michelle is an occupational therapist with over 30 years of experience in the area of assistive technology.
 She is the former Clinical Director of The Assistive Technology Clinics of The Children’s Hospital of Denver and has been in private practice; Access to Independence, Inc., for 10 years.
 Michelle’s work in assistive technology covers a broad range of roles and services.
 She evaluates and treats children and adults with a variety of diagnoses as well as provides consultation and education in the areas of wheelchair seating and mobility, accessibility, assistive technology access, mounting, interfacing, and electronic aids to daily living.

 Michelle is co-editor of Seating and Wheeled Mobility: A Clinical Resource Guide, editor of Fundamentals in Assistive Technology, 4th Ed.
 (RESNA Press), and Clinical Editor of NRRTS Directions magazine.
 She is also former Editor of the Technology Special Interest Section (TSIS) of the American Occupational Therapy Association (AOTA).
-Michelle has authored 2 texts, 6 book chapters and more than 200 articles.
+Michelle has authored 2 texts, 8 book chapters and more than 200 articles.
 She is a reviewer for Disability and Rehabilitation: Assistive Technology Journal and formerly of the Journal of Rehabilitation Research and Development (JRRD).
 She is also a member of the RESNA Assistive Technology Journal Editorial Board and the OccupationalTherapy.com advisory board.